Justice League (Smallville): Portrayals

 According to Gough, Justin Hartley was the producers' first choice to play the role of Oliver Queen, and his alter ego Green Arrow.
 Oliver was designed to provide an alternative view for what it means to be a hero.
 At the same time, the producers wanted a character that could impact the lives of both Clark and Lois.
 The actor is also the first to portray Oliver Queen/Green Arrow in any live-action media.
 Hartley believed that it was the season six episode "Reunion" that really helped him to understand his character.
 In the episode, it is revealed that Oliver was "a jerk to Lex" when the two were at school together, and after another kid falls into a coma because of Oliver and Lex's actions, Oliver decides to start a new path for himself.
-According to Hartley, this allowed the actor to "justify why someone would put their life in danger every night and have such strong feelings about going out and being this social advocate".
+Hartley said that this allowed the actor to "justify why someone would put their life in danger every night and have such strong feelings about going out and being this social advocate".
 Hartley was a recurring guest in the sixth and seventh seasons, but became a series regular in season eight.

 Alaina Huffman auditioned for Smallville without being aware of which role was being cast, and was offered the part of Dinah Lance/Black Canary.
 When the producers informed her of how major this character is to the DC mythology, Huffman used various comic books and online sources to learn more about her character.
 Approached by the producers, Phil Morris auditioned twice for the role of John Jones/Martian Manhunter, and then waited three weeks before receiving confirmation of the role.
 Morris relished the new design of the character, stepping away from the cape and tights, and going with a more contemporary look.
 He classified John Jones as Jor-El's "tool, security force, his guardian, and his protector".
 The actor has stated that he would like his character to lead the future Justice League on the show, as he sees John Jones as a natural leader.